Deep Inverse Design for High-Level Synthesis: Experiments

 \subsection{Ablation study}

-Generative models are particularly relevant for learning conditional distributions, among which VAE, Generative Adversarial Network (GAN), and diffusion model have demonstrated state-of-the-art performance \cite{doersch2016tutorial, goodfellow2020generative, yang2022diffusion}.
+Generative models are particularly relevant for learning conditional distributions, among which VAE, Generative Adversarial Network (GAN), and diffusion model have demonstrated state-of-the-art performance \cite{doersch2016tutorial}.
 Therefore, we conducted an ablation study to compare their performance.

 GAN consists of a generator and a discriminator.
 The generator takes random noise as input and generates samples similar to the training data.
-The discriminator is responsible for distinguishing the generated samples from the real.
-As training proceeds, both the generator and discriminator improve at their respective tasks.
-Fig. \ref{fig:gan} shows the structure of GAN-based estimators, wherein both the generator and discriminator have their own MLP projector that transforms $\bm{\Theta }_k$ into a vector concatenated to the input for learning the conditional distribution, $\mathbf{f}^\prime $ denotes the generated graph feature whose ground truth $\mathbf{f}$ is obtained from the extractor of the predictor.
+The discriminator is responsible for distinguishing the generated samples from the real ones.
+As training progresses, both the generator and the discriminator improve in their respective tasks.
+Fig. \ref{fig:gan} shows the structure of GAN-based estimators, where both the generator and the discriminator have their own MLP projector that transforms $\bm{\Theta }_k$ into a vector concatenated to the input for learning the conditional distribution, $\mathbf{f}^\prime $ denotes the generated graph feature whose ground truth $\mathbf{f}$ is obtained from the predictor's extractor.
 After training, we adopt the generator to build the surrogate.

 Diffusion model stems from the idea that a continuous Gaussian diffusion process can be reversed with the same functional form as the forward process.
 The reverse process converges pure noise to samples in the target distribution.
 The diffusion process can be approximated with a discrete process given enough diffusion steps.
 The backbone of diffusion model is responsible for extracting meaningful features from the input data at various diffusion steps to iteratively remove noise.
-Fig. \ref{fig:diff} shows the backbone structure we adapted from \textit{DiffWave} \cite{kong2020diffwave}, because the gated structure excels at filtering out critical information from the input data, meanwhile skip connections mitigate the vanishing and exploding gradient problems and capture information at multiple levels of abstraction \cite{kong2020diffwave, tashiro2021csdi, chang2024transformer}.
-We set the number of diffusion steps as $50$ with a quadratic noise schedule from $\beta _1=10^{-4}$ to $\beta _{50}=0.5$ \cite{tashiro2021csdi, chang2024transformer}.
+Fig. \ref{fig:diff} shows the backbone structure we adapted from \textit{DiffWave} \cite{kong2020diffwave}, because the gated structure excels at filtering out critical information from the input data.
+Meanwhile, skip connections mitigate vanishing and exploding gradient problems and capture information at multiple levels of abstraction \cite{kong2020diffwave, chang2024transformer}.
+We set the number of diffusion steps as $50$ with a quadratic noise schedule from $\beta _1=10^{-4}$ to $\beta _{50}=0.5$ \cite{chang2024transformer}.

 To demonstrate the benefits of PIR over LLVM IR in our work, we also conducted a comparative experiment to explore PIR's representational power.
 In this experiment, we compile the sampled designs into LLVM IR, instead of PIR, to train the predictors, while the estimators are based on VAE.